Greenhouse gas emission offset projects

 How do offset projects work under B.C. regulations?

 To have their reductions recognized as B.C.
-Offset Units, projects must meet provincial regulations and requirements outlined in a Director-approved offset protocol.
+Offset Units, projects must meet provincial regulations and requirements outlined in a director-approved offset protocol.
 Independent validators and verifiers provide third-party reviews to ensure the resulting offsets are verifiable and incremental.
 The Ministry of Environment and Climate Change Strategy provides regulatory oversight.

 By purchasing offsets, regulated operations under the Greenhouse Gas Industrial Reporting and Control Act and public sector organizations can satisfy their legislative requirements.
 Voluntary purchasers can use B.C.’s high-quality offsets to meet their own sustainability targets.